glycodynamics/Tutorial-Glycoprotein-MD/README.md

 — Step 3: Click on Options; Choose Solvate Structures to Yes, Choose the shape of the solvent box: Rectangular/Cubic and Size of the solvent buffer: 11 Angstrom → Save and Continue

-— Step 3: Download current structure.
+— Step 3: Download the current structure.
 It will take a couple of minutes to build the requested structure.

 — Download glycam.tar.gz into your local computer.

 — Unzip glycam.tar.gz into your local computer and visualize structure_AMBER.pdb file in VMD or PyMOL.
-Make sure glycan is attached to apropriate Asn and there is no bonds missing.
+Make sure glycan is attached to the appropriate Asn and no bonds is missing.

 — Finally you can copy glycam.tar.gz file to ~/tutorial/01.PREP directory in fucose computer.
 For your convenience, this file has been already copied to this directory.